jikisheree/gitbook_test/src/api/api.md

    heartrate: HeartRate[]   // every 10s heartrate with timestamp }
 ```
-Then we will publish this to the broker every 5 minutes using Qos 1 (at least once).
+Then we will publish this to the broker every 5 minutes using QOS 1 (at least once).